actoron/jadex/docs/tutorials/bdiv3/03 Using Plans.md

 ## Changing the agent

 -   Add a try-catch-block to the ```adoptPlan()``` call and wait for the plan to be finished using get() at the end of the invocation.
 The get() turns the future based asynchronous call into a synchronous one.
-For more information about asynchronous programming with futures in Jadex please refer to the [AC User Guide](../../../guides/ac/03 Asynchronous Programming)).
+For more information about asynchronous programming with futures in Jadex please refer to the [AC User Guide](../../guides/ac/03%20Asynchronous%20Programming.md).
 The agent body method should look like this: